starship/starship/README.md

 ## 🍬 Features

-- Prompt character turns red if the last command exits with non-zero code.
+- Prompt character turns red if the last command exits with non-zero code
-- Current username if not the same as the logged-in user.
+- Current username if not the same as the logged-in user
-- Current Node.js version(`⬢`).
+- Current Node.js version(`⬢`)
-- Current Rust version (`🦀`).
+- Current Rust version (`🦀`)
 - Current Ruby version (`💎`).
-- Current Python version (`🐍`).
+- Current Python version (`🐍`)
-- Current Go version (`🐹`).
+- Current Go version (`🐹`)
-- Package version of package in current directory (`📦`).
+- Package version of package in current directory (`📦`)
-- Current battery level and status.
+- Current battery level and status
 - Current Git branch and rich repo status:
   - `=` — conflicting changes
   - `⇡` — ahead of remote branch